 - Put butter, confectioners sugar and cappuccino powder in a mixing bowl.
 Using a stand mixer (or hand-held mixer), start with low-speed and mix for about 1-2 minutes.
 Once it starts to come together, increase into medium speed and continue mixing for another 8-10 minutes or until it gets a smooth, light and fluffy texture.

-- Add milk and continue mixing for another minute 5 minutes.
+- Add cream and continue mixing for another minute 5 minutes.
 Consistency should be fluffy and lighter.
 Add whipped cream and continue mixing until just combined, about 1 more minute.

 - Keep in the fridge and let stand in room temperature before using for a more spreadable and ready to pipe consistency.

 There you go!
 Another quick and easy way to enjoy your coffee in your cakes and cupcakes.